tomgibara/streams/README.md

 * `AbstractWriteStream` only requires implementation of the `writeByte()` method

 All the classes are available in the `com.tomgibara.streams` package.
+Read the complete javadocs for more API details.

 Usage